sircodesalotOfTheRound/javaLinq/README.md

 }
 ```

-You can also use `.partition()` to easily key value pairs of items.
+You can also use `.partition()` to easily create key-value pair mappings of a set.

 ```Java
 public void changeContainer() {